Energy Markets, Policy, and Regulation

 - Peer Review (50 points)

 It is important that your work be submitted in the proper format to the appropriate Canvas Drop Box or Discussion Forum and by the designated due date.
+Since this is a graduate-level course I do not expect students to submit work late.
+Even though the course is online and you can complete each lesson at your own pace within the week, you should plan your work/school/life balance appropriately so that you can complete each lesson's activities within the lesson week.
 Many of these activities require some interpretation and independent thinking on your part.
 As you are working on the assignment, you are encouraged to share ideas and questions you may have in the "Questions about EME 801?"
 Discussion Forum located in Canvas.
 I will read daily and reply as needed.
 I strongly advise that you not wait until the last minute to complete these assignments—give yourself time to ask questions, think things over, and chat with others.
 You'll learn more, do better...and be happier!

 Due dates for all assignments are posted on the course calendar in Canvas.
 Assignments are due by 11:59 pm Eastern Time on the due date.